flipperdevices/flipperzero-firmware/documentation/file_formats/SubGhzFileFormats.md

 #### Basic Settings

 - `Add_standard_frequencies`: bool, flag indicating whether to load standard frequencies shipped with firmware.
 If set to `false`, only frequencies specified in this file will be used.
-- `Default_frequency`: int, default frequency used in SubGhz application.
+- `Default_frequency`: uint, default frequency used in SubGhz application.

 #### Adding More Frequencies

-- `Frequency`: int, additional frequency for the subghz application frequency list.
+- `Frequency`: uint — additional frequency for the subghz application frequency list.
 Used in Read and Read RAW.
 You can specify multiple frequencies, one per line.

 #### Adding More Hopper Frequencies

-- `Hopper_frequency`: int (multi) — additional frequency for subghz application frequency hopping.
+- `Hopper_frequency`: uint — additional frequency for subghz application frequency hopping.
 Used in Frequency Analyzer.
+You can specify multiple frequencies, one per line.

 Repeating same frequency will cause Flipper to listen this frequency more often.

 #### Adding a Custom Preset